- Each participant must have valid an Anime Expo badge.

 - All Masquerade contestants must comply with the Anime Expo Code of Conduct, LA City ordinances, and comply with a PG rating.

-- Any presentations with stunts, extreme or shocking performances must be approved by the department manager and assistant manager before the event.
+- Any presentations with stunts, extreme or shocking performances must be approved by the department lead and assistant lead before the event.
 Failure to do so may result in disqualification and /or expulsion.

-- The use of flash powder, fireworks, lasers, electrical flashes or smoke machines are STRICTLY prohibited unless cleared by the department manager and assistant manager.
+- The use of flash powder, fireworks, lasers, electrical flashes or smoke machines are STRICTLY prohibited.

 - Any debris left on stage must be quickly cleaned by stage hands in less than 10 seconds.
 Interaction with the MC, judges, or the audience is prohibited while on stage.

-- Each contestant will be placed into one of the following classes: Novice, Intermediate, or World.
+- Each contestant will be placed into one of the following classes: Intermediate or Masters.

 - Contestants will have the opportunity to be judged for both construction and performance.